dsafa/audio-band/README.md

 **IMPORTANT** If nothing happens after selecting `Audio Band` from the toolbars menu or if there are no options in the `Audio Source` menu, some files are being blocked by windows.
 To fix it, run `unblock.ps1` with powershell.
 If that doesn't work you can manually fix it by right clicking the files -> properties and clicking unblock.
 If there are still problems, feel free to post an issue.

-### Current Supported Audio Sources
-- Spotify (see below for setup instructions and issues)
+## Current Supported Audio Sources (see below for setup instructions and issues)
+- Spotify
+- iTunes
+- MusicBee

 ### Spotify Setup
 1. Login to the [Spotify dashboard](https://developer.spotify.com/dashboard/login) and create a new App.
 Fill in the details, you can name it whatever you want.
 This app will be just for AudioBand.